Pre-Defined Recipes¶

 The

-function is used to fetch the workflow status and results from the server.
-You don't need to setwait=True
+ct.get_resultfunction is used to fetch the workflow status and results from the server.
+You don't need to setwait=Truein practice.
+Once you dispatch the workflow, it will begin running (if the resources are available).

 Important